kgand/shellhacks25/assist/docs/README.md

    - Ensure the FastAPI server is running on port 8000
    - Check that WebSocket endpoint is accessible

-2. **"Please navigate to Messenger Web first"**
+2. **"No Messenger windows found"**
-   - Ensure you're on messenger.com
-   - Refresh the page and try again
+   - Ensure you have Messenger Web open in your browser
+   - Try refreshing the window list in the GUI
+   - Make sure the browser window title contains "Messenger"

 3. **"Memory store not initialized"**
    - Check Google Cloud credentials
    - Verify Firestore is enabled
    - Check environment variables

-4. **Chrome extension not loading**
+4. **Screen capture not working**
-   - Ensure you're using Chrome (not other browsers)
+   - Ensure you have the required dependencies installed
-   - Check that the extension is built (`make chrome-build`)
+   - Check that you have proper permissions for screen capture
-   - Verify manifest.json is valid
+   - Try running as administrator (Windows) or with appropriate permissions

 ### Debug Mode